Additional information on transgender

 Various definitions of "transgender:"

 There is no consensus on the precise meaning and nature of the term "transgender."

-Many fundamentalist and other evangelical Christians refer to transgender persons as being "gender confused:" That is, the latter are unclear about their gender and cannot accept the validity of their birth gender.
-The implication is that with therapy, and/or prayer, they should be able to straighten out their thinking and accept their birth gender as God created them and as God intends them to be.
+Many fundamentalist and other evangelical Christians refer to transgender persons as being simply "gender confused:" That is, the latter are unclear about their gender and cannot accept the validity of their birth gender.
+The implication is that with therapy, and/or prayer, they should be able to straighten out their thinking and accept their birth gender as God created them, and as God intends them to be.

 This definition conflicts with essentially all professionals working in the field; with lesbians, gays, bisexuals, transgender persons and transsexuals (LGBT); with religious liberals; and with secularists.
 They generally feel that transgender persons are not confused; they have a very clear, unambiguous, and fixed perception of their gender; their main challenge is that it disagrees with their gender assigned at birth in some way.

 http://en.wiktionary.org/ "Pertaining to someone who does not identify with conventional categories of male or female, but combines elements of both or moves between the two.
 Sometimes used as a general, inclusive term, and sometimes as synonymous with or opposed to more specific terms such as transsexual, transvestite etc.